ibbles/LearningUnrealEngine/Camera.md

 A Camera that is part of a Pawn can use the Pawn's (Player?)
 Controller for it's view direction.
 To enable, check Camera > Details Panel > Camera Settings > Use Pawn Control Rotation.

+A selected Camera can be previewed as a picture-in-picture (PiP) overlay in the main viewport by enabling Edit > Editor Preferences > Level Editor > Look and Feel > Preview Selected Cameras.
+Disabling it will hide the camera preview.

 [[2020-04-11_09:21:04]] [Pawn](./Pawn.md)
 [[2020-04-11_09:24:51]] [Character](./Character.md)
 [[2020-04-11_11:26:21]] [Game mode](./Game%20mode.md)